Cludo/Cludo.DocumentationHub/content/docs/searching/FullSearch.md

 **Range**

-The range filter is used to limit a number field to be within or greater- or less-than-or-equal-to than the specified value(s).
+The range filter is used to limit a number field to be `within`, `greater` or `less-than-or-equal-to` than the specified value(s).
 The filter consists of three parameters:

 - Field to filter
 - Minimum value